DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Slow
    - Description: You selectively bend the nature of time
    - Resource: Major
    - Mechanic: Select a point in space.
+You initiate a Primary Skill Contested Check vs.
-All creatures within 2 spaces make a Strength check vs. your TC.
+     Strength for all creatures within 2 spaces.
 On a Miss, their speed is halved and they are limited to one action per turn.
 A creature that leaves the area is no longer  effected.
 Objects in the area are slowed until the effect ends or they are moved by a creature.
    - Prerequisites:
      + Level 3
      + Role: Caster